 Switch Grass

-Use Switch Grass for aesthetic purposes, erosion control or both!
-Even better, your small local wildlife will use its foliage for cover as the plant provides a tight space that is dense and easy to hide in.
-Drought tolerant, your yard and wallet will thank you!
+Switch Grass provides both ornamental value and erosion control.
+Even better, your small local wildlife will use its dense foliage for cover.
+Since Switch Grass is drought tolerant, your yard and wallet will thank you for including this grass!

 Japanese Forest Grass